-Irix doesn’t seem to be skimping on optic quality here with 12 elements in 9 groups inside the lens with 3 super-low dispersion ED elements and four higher refractive index (HR) elements.
+Irix doesn’t seem to be skimping on optic quality here with 12 elements in nine groups inside the lens with three super-low dispersion ED elements and four higher refractive index (HR) elements.
 A rounded 11-blade diaphragm, ups other lenses with only nine blades and should make for pleasing rounded highlights and quality bokeh.
 Minimum focusing is at just 0.345m or 0.92 feet.
 The lens can also be used on a crop sensor body and comes out at 240mm on a Canon and 225mm on a Pentax and Nikon.
-The extra reach on a full frame sensor or crop body may prove an advantage to some, depending on your application.
+The extra reach on a full-frame sensor or crop body may prove an advantage to some, depending on your application.

-The lens itself is quite compact and comes in at a reasonable 840g, another reason why the addition of a tripod mount is a nice bonus.
+The Irix 150mm f/2.8 Macro Dragonfly is quite compact and comes in at a reasonable 840g, another reason why the addition of a tripod mount is a nice bonus.
 There’s also no autofocus here, the lens is fully manual with everything set up so it communicates with the lens body.

 Firstly, being a manual only lens means you have to take your time with nailing the focus.
 Center sharpness is very good, with a touch of edge softness which sharpens up across the board when you hit f/4.
 Overall, the sharpness is very good across the board throughout the aperture range.

 Chromatic aberration is present but happily at very small levels, only identifiable when you’re really pixel peeping.
 Distortion is quoted by Irix as +0.1% pincushion, basically almost non-existent.
 Good job in a way because there’s no lens profile for the likes of Lightroom, which should give peace of mind in this area.
 Vignetting is minimal when fully open at f/2.8 and is virtually non-existent at f/5.6.
 Very good overall.